What Does Metal Shavings in Oil Mean

 Updated:

-While a few metal shavings in your oil isn’t necessarily cause for concern, too many could indicate that there’s an issue with one or more of the parts in your engine.
+While a few metal shavings in your oil aren’t necessarily cause for concern, too many could indicate that there’s an issue with one or more of the parts in your engine.
 If you’re concerned about the metal shavings in your oil, consult a mechanic to have them take a look at your engine.

 If you’ve ever found metal shavings in your oil, you may be wondering what they mean.
 Metal shavings in oil can be caused by a few different things, but the most common cause is wear on the engine components.
 Over time, as the engine runs, the metal parts will start to wear down and break off into small pieces.